Is there a generic available for Apoquel (oclacitinib)? How can dog owners save money on Apoquel?

-Federal (USA) law restricts this drug only for use by or on the order of a licensed veterinarian; therefore, dog owners cannot get Apoquel at their local pharmacy, rather at the office of their vet.
-It may surprise pet owners and vets to read this, but Apoquel may be purchased at lower cost in the U.S. than from in Canada or other countries.
+Federal (USA) law restricts this drug only for use by or on the order of a licensed veterinarian; therefore, dog owners cannot get Apoquel at their local Costco or Walmart with a coupon, rather at the office of their vet.
+It may surprise pet owners and vets to read this, but Apoquel may be purchased at a lower cost in the U.S. than from Canada or other countries.

 Pet owners can earn money to use for future vet visits every time they purchase Apoquel.

+So what is the cheapest way to get Apoquel?
 The lowest price for 100 tablets of Apoquel 16mg at accredited international online pharmacies is $228.99.
 This particular pharmacy would ship the medication from the United Kingdom at no additional cost.
 Veterinarians can get the same amount for $219 from 1-800-PetMeds in the U.S. Although the savings isn’t substantial, it can really add up when you’re running a busy clinic.
 Be sure to compare costs before you buy though!
 Apparently, the strength is a factor for savings.
 Apoquel is cheaper at international online pharmacies in the case of Apoquel, strengths 3.6mg and 5.4mg.
-See chart below.
+See the chart below.

 Cost Comparison of Dog Allergy Medication Apoquel

 |Drug Name Strength (Quantity)||U.S. Discount Coupon Price (1-800-PetMeds)||Lowest International Pharmacy Price (shipping included)|

 |Apoquel 5.4mg (100 tablets)||$199||$171.99|

 |Apoquel 16mg (100 tablets)||$219.00||$228.99|

 Can pet owners get Apoquel without a prescription?